abernicchia-heroku/heroku-kong-manager/README.md

 You should see messages indicating that Kong has started successfully and is listening for requests.

-Then you can open your Heorku app that should show the Kong Manager GUI.
+Then you can open your Heorku app showing the Kong Manager GUI.

 ## Contributing